 #2.
 Number of qualified sales leads

 One of the COOs duties is to make sure that the number of sales is increasing and that the company is evolving.
 Therefore, using the events we can boost the sales simply by participating in profitable conferences.
-Then we can measure the number of the leads we won over and how it affects our sales level.
+Then we can measure the number of leads we won over and how it affects our sales level.

 #3.
 Follow – up activity

-This KPI will also give the chief organizing officers an insight in influence that strategic event planning has on sales of the company.
+This KPI will also give the chief organizing officers an insight in the influence that strategic event planning has on sales of the company.
 By showing at conferences we advertise the product and thus get attention and potential clients to buy it.
-With this indicator it will be easy to determine the impact of the event strategy.
+With this indicator, it will be easy to determine the impact of the event strategy.

 #4.
 Sponsor recognition

-Strategic event planning also contains event participation as a sponsors and partners.
-This gives a massive shout out to company’s brand image, its values and policies.
+Strategic event planning also contains event participation as sponsors and partners.
+This gives a massive shout out to the company’s brand image, its values and policies.
 Sponsor recognition index can get the idea on how well perceived the company’s presence was

 #5.
 Social media mentions

-As well as sponsor recognition, this KPI apply to creating brand awareness and promoting its image, employer brand and values outside the company.
+As well as sponsor recognition, this KPI applies to create brand awareness and promoting its image, employer brand and values outside the company.
 Social media mentions will help classify whether the events are efficient in spreading a good word about the company.
 This way your COO will be able to notice that Event Marketing strategy can boost their actions and will save him a great deal of time.

 #6.
 Recruitation feedback

 The basics of KPI – the revenue.
 Organizing event can help not only with building brand awareness but also with increasing the incomes of the company.
 Sale of the tickets, packages or conference materials can be a great addition to the revenue from regular sales.
-Also, the return on the event (both organised or attended) will be a very graphic example for the COO, whose job is to take care of general company’s performance.
+Also, the return on the event (both organized or attended) will be a very graphic example for the COO, whose job is to take care of general company’s performance.

 #8.
 Turnover rate

 This indicator can also be count as a classic one.
 You can use to explain Event Marketing meaning in the most simple way that is possible.
-By comparison of previously accumulated data of sales from before and after event.
-The event can boost the sales and the increase in sales, thus financial situation of the company, is something COOs are very pleased to see.
+By comparison of previously accumulated data of sales from before and after an event.
+The event can boost the sales and the increase in sales, thus the financial situation of the company, is something COOs are very pleased to see.

-Those are just the examples of how to choose performance indicators used to measure Event Marketing strategy that will also appeal to the goal-oriented minds of Chief Operating Officers.
+Those are just examples of how to choose performance indicators used to measure Event Marketing strategy that will also appeal to the goal-oriented minds of Chief Operating Officers.
 Of course, the selection should be thought through as Chief Operating Officers roles and responsibilities vary.
-The whole point of comparison is to get the COO interest and as a result explain Event Marketing meaning in a way that will get to them the most.
+The whole point of comparison is to get the COO interest and as a result, explain Event Marketing meaning in a way that will get to them the most.

 Event Marketing meaning is often misunderstood because of different interpretations of the term.
-It’s a developing field that carry a huge potential.
-Thus, seeing Event Marketing as a tool leading a company to achieve its goals is one of the steps to improve performance of the companies.
+It’s a developing field that carries a huge potential.
+Thus, seeing Event Marketing as a tool leading a company to achieve its goals is one of the steps to improve the performance of the companies.
 To incorporate event strategies into marketing plans the potential of strategic event planning needs to be noticed by those in charge.
-Chief Operating Officers, who are responsible for variety of company’s internal processes, need to be made aware of the perks of using events to fulfill set aims.
-In order to do so, the idea of the Event Marketing should be presented in a way that will address the personal goals of the COOs.
+Chief Operating Officers, who are responsible for a variety of company’s internal processes, need to be made aware of the perks of using events to fulfill set aims.
+In order to do so, the idea of Event Marketing should be presented in a way that will address the personal goals of the COOs.
 Therefore, simple advertising the Event Marketing won’t do, you need to reach their soft spots and show examples that are close to their minds!